 Shoes can be the culprit for foot pain more often than not.
 Are you spending your days in heels or shoes that aren’t good for your feet?
 If this is the case and it is unavoidable, consider adding arch supports to make your feet a little bit happier.
 If you can wear different shoes, consider something with more cushion so that your feet are protected as you walk on them all day long.

 You might even need to improve your feet as well!
 Bunions, corns, and calluses can cause you to walk in ways that are not good for your feet.
 You might see improvement if you take the time to shave down calluses and corns or get a pedicure from a professional.

 There is always the option to treat foot pain with medication like acetaminophen, but keep in mind that this is only treating a symptom of the problem.
 Things like stretching and improving your shoes can attack the problem and prevent you from experiencing foot pain altogether!

-If you are experiencing persistent or severe pain in your feet, seek the help of a medical professional before treating with essential oils.
-Since inflammation in the feet can be the sign of other serious conditions, it is best to make sure those are ruled out first.
+If you are experiencing persistent or severe pain in your feet, seek the help of a medical professional before treating it with essential oils.
+Since inflammation in the feet can be a sign of other serious conditions, it is best to make sure those are ruled out first.
 Use your best judgment when using essential oils for sore feet, and you will have a great experience!